Council Connects

 Walking paths around/near water treatment with signs, same for the sewage treatment plant.
 Water heroes, murals, community members, drinking water from a tap, moving them away from bottled water.

-dcameron almost 2 years ago
+dcameron over 2 years ago

 Interesting local reporting about cities investigating drone shows in lieu of fireworks displays to minimize fire risk.
 Wouldn't it be cool if we could partner with Mines students to do something like this? https://www.9news.com/article/news/local/next/2-colorado-towns-4th-july-drone-shows-fire-risk-2022/73-44b6f3ca-29aa-4e6b-91c2-a63d429793f2

-CaseyBrown almost 2 years ago
+CaseyBrown over 2 years ago

 New CML Housing resource has launched - https://bit.ly/35vItvu .
 I am on the CML Board subcommittee focused on housing this year and one goal was to create a space for cities to share housing resources and ideas.

-Laura Weinberg about 2 years ago
+Laura Weinberg over 2 years ago

 Entertaining video on the history and downsides to suburban single-family zoning, with a cameo from the Golden City Hall at minute 16:30. https://youtu.be/SfsCniN7Nsc